-9.1 Child-on-child abuse - children harming other children - is unacceptable and will be taken seriously; it will not be tolerated or passed off as 'banter', 'just having a laugh', 'part of growing up' or 'boys being boys'.
-It is more likely that boys will be perpetrators of child-on-child abuse and girls the victims, but allegations will be dealt with in the same manner, regardless of whether they are made by boys or girls.

-9.2 All staff should be clear about the school's policy and procedures for addressing child-on-child abuse and maintain an attitude of 'it could happen here'.

-9.3 Child-on-child abuse can take many forms, the details of which can be found on page 40 of KCSiE and within our Safeguarding Leadership Group Child on Child Guidance.

-9.4 All staff recognise that that even if there are no reported cases of child-on-child abuse, such abuse may still be taking place but is not being reported.
+- 11.1 Child-on-child abuse children harming other children is unacceptable and will be taken seriously; it will not be tolerated or passed off as 'banter', 'just having a laugh', 'part of growing up' or 'boys being boys'.
+It is more likely that boys will be perpetrators of child-on-child abuse and girls the victims, but allegations will be dealt with in the same manner, regardless of whether they are made by boys or girls. - 11.2 All staff should be clear about the school's policy and procedures for addressing child-on-child abuse and maintain an attitude of 'it could happen here'. - 11.3 Child-on-child abuse can take many forms, the details of which can be found on page 43 of KCSiE and within our Safeguarding Leadership Group Child on Child Guidance. - 11.4 All staff recognise that that even if there are no reported cases of child-on-child abuse, such abuse may still be taking place but is not being reported.
 This requires leadership teams to be professionally curious and to use pupil voice as a means to identify where abuse may be taking place so they can plan appropriate responses.

-10.0 Serious Violence
+12.0 Serious Violence

-Page 15 of KCSiE outlines the impact of serious violence and the risks that children face with regard to this linked to Child Criminal Exploitation.
+Page 17 of KCSiE outlines the impact of serious violence and the risks that children face with regard to this linked to Child Criminal Exploitation.

-11.0 Child Criminal Exploitation (CCE) and Child Sexual Exploitation (CSE)
+13.0 Child Criminal Exploitation (CCE) and Child Sexual Exploitation (CSE)

-We follow the guidance set out on page 13 of KCSiE, and page 14.
+We follow the guidance set out on page 15 of KCSiE, and page 16.
 Please refer to this section of the document for further information.
 Please note this section of the guidance also covers 'County Lines'.
+Further detail regarding exploitation can be found in Annex B/Page 149 of KCSIE.

-13.0 Sharing Nudes and Semi-nudes
+14.0 Sharing Nudes and Semi-nudes

-Please refer to page 108 of KCSiE for further detail and guidance.
+Please refer to page 169 of KCSiE for further detail and guidance.

-13.4 All incidents involving nude or semi-nude images will be managed as follows:

-- The incident will be referred to the DSL immediately and the DSL will discuss it with the appropriate staff.
-If necessary, the DSL may also interview the children involved. - Parents will be informed at an early stage and involved in the process unless there is good reason to believe that involving parents would put a child at risk of harm. - At any point in the process, if there is a concern that a young person has been harmed or is at risk of harm, we will refer the matter to the police and/or children's social care.

-13.5 The UK Council for Internet Safety updated its advice for managing incidences of sharing nudes and semi-nudes in December 2020.
-The school will have regard to this advice when managing these issues.
+- 14.1 All incidents involving nude or semi-nude images will be managed as follows: - The incident will be referred to the DSL immediately and the DSL will discuss it with the appropriate staff.
+If necessary, the DSL may also interview the children involved. - Parents will be informed at an early stage and involved in the process unless there is good reason to believe that involving parents would put a child at risk of harm. - At any point in the process, if there is a concern that a young person has been harmed or is at risk of harm, we will refer the matter to the police and/or children's social care. - 14.2 The UK Council for Internet Safety updated its Sharing nudes and semi-nudes: how to respond to an incident The school will have regard to this advice when managing these issues.

-14.0 Online Safety
+15.0 Online Safety